 Calibration over complete LCD and rear-projection video walls

 To do this, you can’t depend on the display’s internal settings (like color, white point, etc.).
 The shift in color and brightness are in no way related to a change in these settings, but a decay of the screen itself.
 You therefore need a measurement device (such as a color/brightness sensors or spectrometers) that can objectively measure the color and brightness values.

 In Barco’s LCD video walls and rear-projection cubes, these sensors are built into the products themselves.
 They feed their results to Barco’s unique automatic calibration system, called Sense X, Sense5 or Sense6 (depending on the product), which originated more than 20 years ago when deploying the first Barco rear-projection video walls in 24/7 control rooms.
 This system then adjusts the display settings to obtain the same objective system over the complete video wall solution.
-Read all about this automatic calibration process here.

 For direct-view LED video wall systems, the situation is quite different.
 Unlike LCD and projection, the LEDs hardly vary in color or brightness over time.
 So an accurate high-performance calibration process is especially needed during production of LED tiles.

 Many companies do this in suboptimal conditions, with commercial grade cameras and on wall level, leading to results which are hard to reproduce.
 In other words, if you then swap a LED module, it will not have the exact same values and your wall won’t match anymore (see image).

 That is why Barco calibrates LEDs on a tile level instead of on LED level.
 Keeping a fixed setup, under fixed conditions, the tiles can all be calibrated to the same exact settings.